Emergency & Crisis Response

 - Director of Career and Employment Services for updating of student employment records.

 The Dean of Students is also responsible for making arrangements for the family to come to campus and for arranging their meetings, if desired (e.g., with the President, Chaplain, faculty, or friends).
-The Dean of Students will continue to monitor the campus climate for six months following the death by consulting with his/her senior staff to evaluate the need for further support groups or other activities to help the campus grieve and heal.
+The Dean of Students will continue to monitor the campus climate for six months following the death by consulting with his/her senior staff to evaluate the need for further support groups or other activities.